sveint/spotify-notify/README.md

 spotify-notify
 ==============

 Spotify-notify is a notifier for currently playing song in Spotify on a linux system, using the notify-osd notifier (found in e.g. Ubuntu).
-It also includes support for media keys It is intended for use on Ubuntu systems - dependencies are notify-osd and python-indicate.
+It also includes support for media keys It is intended for use on Ubuntu systems - current dependency is notify-osd.

 ![Example image](https://dl.dropbox.com/u/100344/spotifynotify2.png)